Requirements (first exam in 2018)

 - rooted in primary and secondary sources originally written in English

-Remember: The definition of 'literary work' for the extended essay may include works studied in class.
-Having said this, students are expected to take a new or deeper approach in their studies of these texts than that taken in class.
+Remember: Students may not write their extended essay on a literary work studied in class as part of their IB Language and Literature course syllabus.
+However, students can choose a different literary work by the same author.
 Students are also free to choose literary works from anywhere.
-They do not have to be taken from the Prescribed List of Authors or the Prescribed Literature in Translation.
-Having said this, works chosen must merit a certain level of literary quality.
+They do not have to be taken from the Prescribed reading list.
+Having said this, literary work(s) chosen must merit a certain level of literary quality.
 The professional judgment of the supervisor may be consulted for this.